Graph Energy Matching: Transport-Aligned Energy-Based Modeling for Graph Generation: Experiments

 \subsection{Geodesic Analysis}

 We study molecule-to-molecule interpolation by computing geodesics (low-energy graph-edit paths aligned with the learned data geometry \citep{bethune2025follow}).
-We compare these geodesics to a purely cost-based interpolation baseline.
-We report average validity versus the endpoint distance with distance computed via the node-matching approximation to $c_{\mathrm{FGW}}$ (\Cref{app:matching}). ~\Cref{fig:mol-trajectories} shows qualitative paths.
-As seen in \Cref{fig:geodesic-validity}, energy-weighted geodesics preserve validity more reliably than cost-only paths, indicating that the energy encodes chemically meaningful structure. ~\Cref{app:geodesic-details} provides experimental details.
+We report average validity versus the endpoint distance with distance computed via the node-matching approximation to $c_{\mathrm{FGW}}$ (\Cref{app:matching}). \Cref{fig:mol-trajectories} shows qualitative paths.
+As seen in \Cref{fig:geodesic-validity}, energy-weighted geodesics preserve validity more reliably than cost-only paths, indicating that the energy encodes chemically meaningful structure.
+See~\Cref{app:geodesic-details} for experimental details.